-In order to ensure your personal details don’t land in the wrong hands, here are a few tips from Fraud.org:
+To ensure your details don’t land in the wrong hands, here are a few tips from Fraud.org:

 Phishers may also pose as representatives of the fraud department of a popular company and pretend to verify your information because they suspect you may be a victim of identity theft.

-Sometimes, a phisher will direct you to a real company’s, organisation’s, or agency’s website, but then an unauthorized pop-up screen created by the scammer appears out of the blue, with blanks in which to provide your personal information.
+Sometimes, a phisher will direct you to a real company’s, organization’s, or agency’s website, but then an unauthorized pop-up screen created by the scammer appears out of the blue, with blanks in which to provide your personal information.
 If you fill it in, your information will go to the phisher.
-Legitimate companies, agencies and organisations don’t ask for personal information via pop-up screens.
+Legitimate companies, agencies, and organizations don’t ask for personal information via pop-up screens.
 Install pop-up blocking software to help prevent this type of phishing attack.

 If this happens, the first thing you want to do is verify the person’s identity before you provide any personal information.
 Legitimate credit card issuers and other companies may contact you if there is an unusual pattern indicating that someone else might be using one of your accounts.
 But usually they only ask if you made particular transactions; they don’t request your account number or other personal information.
 Law enforcement agencies might also contact you if you’ve been the victim of fraud.
 To be on the safe side, ask for the person’s name, the name of the agency or company, the telephone number, and the address.
 Get the main number from the phone book, the Internet, or directory assistance, then call to find out if the person is legitimate.

-It’s hard to tell whether something is legitimate by looking at an email or a website, or talking to someone on the phone.
-But if you’re contacted out of the blue and asked for your personal information, it’s a warning sign that something is “phishy.”
+It’s hard to tell whether something is legitimate by looking at an email or a website or talking to someone on the phone.
+But if you’re contacted out of the blue and asked for your personal information, it’s a warning sign that something is not right.
 Legitimate companies and agencies don’t operate that way.